odevices/er-301/README.md

 :warning: There is a gotcha with having the ER-301 plugged into a USB host.
 It will not boot because it will be waiting for the USB host to give it firmware via BOOTP/TFTP.
 This is baked into the AM335x ROM unfortunately.
 The solution is to have a BOOTP server always running on your host that either gives it the firmware or tells the ER-301 to give up and boot from the SD card.

-## Build Profiles and Target Architectures
+## Build profiles and Target architectures

 All build outputs are placed in a sub folder composed of the build profile and the target architecture.
 There are 3 build profiles: